Article

 Which customer service training skills should you cover?

-Training programs should cover hard and soft skills alongside the company’s specific philosophies and communication styles.
-Excellent customer service is much more than answering customer questions.
-It requires skills to “read” a customer’s emotional cues, manage an influx of support tickets, adequately resolve issues, and keep cool when things get heated.
+Excellent customer service is more than answering customer questions—it requires skills to “read” customer sentiment, manage an influx of support tickets, adequately resolve issues, and keep cool when things get heated.
+Alongside a company’s philosophies and communication styles, training programs should cover these hard and soft skills to support agent success.

 Soft skills

 Soft skills are character traits that help you interact with other people effectively.
-Here are some soft skills that your team can use to build customer relationships:
+Here are some soft skills that your team can use to build customer relations:

-• Positivity: It’s hard to convey tone over text, especially because quick responses can come across as terse.
-However, reps should be able to convey a positive and professional customer service voice on every channel.
+- Positivity: It’s hard to convey tone over text, especially because quick responses can come across as terse.
+However, agents should be able to convey a positive and professional customer service voice on every channel.

-• Conflict resolution: At times, customers will be frustrated when contacting your company.
-You must train your customer service reps on how to deal with angry customers and de-escalate a situation.
+- Conflict resolution: At times, customers will be frustrated when contacting your company.
+You must train your agents on how to deal with angry customers and remain calm in complex situations.

-• Communication: Communication skills are essential for support reps.
+- Communication: Communication skills are essential for your support team.
 When a customer has questions, they expect the agent to be professional, confident, and easy to understand.

 Training your team in various soft skills is crucial for enforcing positive customer interactions.